ayl48/FastRobots/source/Lab1B.md

 ![](images/Lab1/second_method_rate.png)

 ### GET_TEMP_READINGS Command
 In Arduino, I defined a second global array to store temperature readings.
 Each element in the timestamp array will store the time corresponding to its respective temperature reading in the temperature array.
-In the GET_TEMP_READINGS case statement, I followed the same framework as the SEND_TIME_DATA command.
-The first loop populates the arrays, while the second loop concurrently iterates through both arrays, sending the corresponding timestamps and temperature readings together to Python.
+In the case statement, I followed the same framework as the SEND_TIME_DATA command.
+The first loop populates the arrays, while the second concurrently iterates through both arrays, sending corresponding timestamps and temperature readings together to Python.

 ![](images/Lab1/get_temp_data.jpeg)